core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 This document does not set out full guidelines for minimizing the variation, but considered starting points are:

-* Set the inner Observe option to 0 even if no observation is intended (and hence no outer Observe option is set).
+* Set the Inner CoAP Observe Option to 0 (register) {{RFC7641}}, even if no observation is intended (and hence no Outer Observe Option is set).
 Thus, both Observe and non-Observe requests can be aggregated into a single request, which is upstreamed as an observation at the latest when any Observe request reaches a caching proxy.

-  In this case, following a Deterministic Request that includes only an inner Observe option, servers include an inner Observe option (but no outer Observe option) in a successful response sent as reply.
-Also, when receiving a response to such a Deterministic Request previously sent, clients have to silently ignore the inner Observe option in that response.
+  In this case, following a Deterministic Request that includes only an Inner Observe Option, servers include an Inner Observe Option (but no Outer Observe Option) in a successful response sent as reply.
+Also, when receiving a response to such a Deterministic Request previously sent, clients silently ignore the Inner Observe Option in that response.

-* Avoid setting the ETag option in requests on a whim.
+* Avoid setting the CoAP ETag Option in requests on a whim.
-  Only set it when there was a recent response with that ETag.
+  Instead, clients should only set it when there was a recent response conveying that ETag value.
-  When obtaining later blocks, do not send the known-stale ETag.
+  When using block-wise transfers {{RFC7959}} and obtaining later blocks, clients should not send the known-stale ETag value.

-* In block-wise transfers, maximally sized large inner blocks (szx=6) SHOULD be selected.
+* When using block-wise transfers {{RFC7959}}, maximally sized large Inner blocks (szx=6) SHOULD be selected.
   This serves not only to align the clients on consistent cache entries, but also helps amortize the additional data transferred in the per-message signatures.

   Outer block-wise transfer can then be used if these messages exceed a hop's efficiently usable MTU size.

-  (If BERT {{?RFC8323}} is usable with OSCORE, its use is fine as well;
+  (If BERT {{RFC8323}} is usable with OSCORE, its use is fine as well;
   in that case, the server picks a consistent block size for all clients anyway).
   <!-- see https://github.com/core-wg/corrclar/pull/45 -->

-* The Padding option defined in {{sec-padding}} can be used to limit an adversary's ability to deduce the content and the target resource of Deterministic Requests from their length.
-In particular, all Deterministic Requests of the same class (ideally, all requests to a particular server) can be padded to reach the same total length, that should be agreed on among all users of the same OSCORE Security Context.
+* The CoAP Padding Option defined in {{sec-padding}} can be used to limit an adversary's ability to deduce the content and the target resource of Deterministic Requests from their length.
+In particular, all Deterministic Requests of the same class (ideally, all requests to a particular server) can be padded to reach the same total length, that should be agreed on among all users of the same Group OSCORE Security Context.

 <!--
 MT: proposed  s/should be agreed/SHOULD be agreed
 -->

-* Clients should not send any inner Echo options {{?RFC9175}} in Deterministic Requests.
+* Clients should not send a protected (inner) CoAP Echo Option {{RFC9175}} in Deterministic Requests.

-  This limits the use of the Echo option in combination with Deterministic Requests to unprotected (outer) options, and thus is limited to testing the reachability of the client.
+  In combination with Deterministic Requests, this limits the use of the Echo Option to its inclusion as an unprotected (outer) Echo Option, and thus to testing the reachability of the client.
-  This is not practically limiting, since the use as an inner option would be to prove freshness, which is something Deterministic Requests simply cannot provide anyway.
+  However, this is not practically limiting, since the use as an Inner option would be to prove freshness, which is something that Deterministic Requests simply cannot provide anyway.

-These guidelines only serve to ensure that cache entries are utilized; failure to follow them has no more severe consequences than decreasing the utility and effectiveness of a cache.
+These guidelines only serve to ensure that cache entries are utilized.
+Failure to follow these guidelines has no more severe consequences than decreasing the utility and effectiveness of a cache.

 ## Design Considerations ## {#ssec-deterministic-requests-design}